quii/go-specs-greet/README.md

 Now that we've separated our domain logic of greeting people into a separate function, we are now free to write unit tests for our greet function; certainly a lot simpler than testing it through a specification, that goes through a driver, that hits a web server, to finally get a string!

-Wouldn't it be nice if we could re-use our specification here too.
+Wouldn't it be nice if we could re-use our specification here too?
 After-all, the point of the specification is it's decoupled from implementation details.

 Let's give it a go in `greet_test.go`